AlexsLemonade/OpenPBTA-analysis/analyses/copy_number_consensus_call/README.md

 * Column 3 is the **consensus** CNV end location
 * Columns 4, 5, and 6 contain the calls of Manta, CNVkit, and Freec that make up the **consensus** CNV described in columns 1, 2, and 3.
 * ie. If there is info in column 4, that means one or more CNVs called from Manta made up the current **consensus** CNV described in columns 1, 2, and 3.
-* Columns 4, 5, and 6 have the following format `START:END:COPY_NUMBERS,START:END:COPY_NUMBERS`
+* Columns 4, 5, and 6 have the following format: `START:END:COPY_NUMBER,START:END:COPY_NUMBER`
+  * Note that if there is more than one original CNV call corresponding to a given consensus CNV from a given caller, the information for each of the CNV calls will be comma separated.
 * ie. Take a look at the code block above of the output file.
 Column 6 of line 4 contains `103511784:103541532:3,103543140:103563240:3` which means 2 CNVs called by FreeC helped to make up the **consensus** CNV on line 4.
 One has the coordinate of `103511784:103541532` **on the same chromosome** and has a copy number of 3 and another one has the coordinate of `103543140:103563240` **on the same chromosome** and has a copy number of 3.
 * Column 7 is the CNVtype.
 In this case, it is either DUP or DEL
 * Column 8 is the Sample name